College disciplinary process

 Student Receives Notice

-The student is notified via email that the college has received an incident report or problem report which involves this student.
+The student is notified via email that the university has received an incident report or problem report which involves this student.
 The office sends a notice to the student to schedule an initial conference with conduct officer.

 Initial Conference with Student